yangjiex/keras-yolo2/README.md

         "pretrained_weights":   "",             # specify the path of the pretrained weights, but it's fine to start from scratch
-        "batch_size":           16,             # the number of images to read in each batch "learning_rate":        1e-4,           # the base learning rate of the default Adam rate scheduler "nb_epoch":             50,             # number of epoches
+        "batch_size":           16,             # the number of images to read in each batch "learning_rate":        1e-4,           # the base learning rate of the default Adam rate scheduler "nb_epochs":            50,             # number of epoches
         "warmup_epochs":        3,              # the number of initial epochs during which the sizes of the 5 boxes in each cell is forced to match the sizes of the 5 anchors, this trick seems to improve precision emperically

         "object_scale":         5.0 ,           # determine how much to penalize wrong prediction of confidence of object predictors